Billa05/Billa05/README.md

 -  ♦ I am in High school right now.
 - ✨ c++ completed.
 - 👀 I’m interested in AI, ML, Coding.
-- 🌱 I’m currently learning DSA in java by Kunal Kushwaha.
+- 🌱 I’m currently learning DSA in java, Cloud computing and Android development.
-- 💞️ I have started Freelancing. ( motivated by Ishan Sharma.)
+- 💞️ I have started Freelancing.
 - 📫 you can contact me on workinguse5@gmail.com

 <!---